utelecon/utelecon.github.io/en/faculty_members/url.md

 ## Related Pages

 - "[How to Obtain the Online Class URL (for Students)](/en/oc/url)": The student's page on online class URL announcement
-- "[授業におけるZoom会議室の入室制限 (Japanese Only)](/faculty_members/zoom_access_control)": A page explaining when and how to restrict meeting room access to UTokyo members only when scheduling a Zoom meeting.
+- "[Restricting Access to Zoom Meeting Rooms for Online Classes](zoom_access_control)": A page explaining when and how to restrict meeting room access to UTokyo members only when scheduling a Zoom meeting.